Tactics For Wine Producers to Rise Above the Retail Price War

 For the 2015-2016 financial year, online revenue is expected to land at $344 million, contributing 3.5% of the total Australian liquor retail sales – an annualised growth of 10.9% over the last 5 years, in comparison to 3.2% overall revenue growth, across all channels.
 (1)

-The growth of the online shopping channel combined with the insight that almost 80% of Australian wine buyers are comfortable using the internet to buy wine could be good news for producers – however the reality is that the vast majority of online sales are through supermarket giants Woolworths and Coles.
+The growth of the online shopping channel combined with the insight that almost 80% of Australian wine buyers are comfortable using the internet to buy wine could be good news for wine producers – however the reality is that the vast majority of online sales are through supermarket giants Woolworths and Coles.
 (2)

 In their 2015 Financial Report, Woolworths reported an increase in revenue across their consumer wine channels (Dan Murphy’s, BWS, The Wine Quarter and on-premise) of 4.2% and with the launch of their new loyalty program that has already attracted 900,000 members, they’re only going to get more aggressive.
 (3)

-To retain the loyalty of current cellar door direct customers and to attract new customers, producers will have to find ways to differentiate themselves from the purely transactional retail experience by working to build an emotional connection with customers – that sticks.
+To retain the loyalty of current cellar door direct customers and to attract new customers, wine producers will have to find ways to differentiate themselves from the purely transactional retail experience by working to build an emotional connection with customers – that sticks.

 Below are some broad ideas / considerations for wine producers to explore across key moments in the customer lifecycle journey.